Invoking the queue manager REST APIs

 There are a couple of ways that you can authenticate with your IBM queue manager over REST.

-The second method is token-based authentication, interacting with the Login REST API exposed by the queue manager.
+The method described below is token-based authentication, interacting with the Login REST API exposed by the queue manager.
 This REST API returns a cookie that can be saved to a variable in your script/application or in a plain text file that can be used by subsequent requests to your queue manager.

 Once you have finished interacting with the IBM queue manager over REST, the Login REST API can also be used to revoke the access token, requiring the client to retrieve a new access token before making subsequent calls.